priyanshii21/pizza_sales_sql_project/README.md

 - Studied hourly order trends.
 - Calculated cumulative revenue using window functions.
 - Ranked pizzas within each category based on revenue.

+ ## Conclusion

+This project demonstrates how SQL can be used to transform raw transactional data into meaningful business insights.
+The analysis highlights revenue trends, customer ordering behavior, product performance, and sales patterns that can support better business decisions.

 ## 🚀 Author